lethargilistic/blog/0018-the-academic-bates-motel.md

 *They do not kill us at the Academic Bates Motel.
 They check us in, they take our cash, they check us out, and they give us our parting gifts.
 But they can never leave.
 After the hosts wave us off, the smile fades.
 Their arm falls to their side.
-They turn, march up the stairs, and apply the lipstick they keep under that cap-yes, they're already wearing the gown.
+They turn, march up the stairs, and apply the lipstick they keep under that cap—yes, they're already wearing the gown.
 "Hello Mother.
 Another class is on their way home to you."*